Maintenance and Field Replacement

 3 Fabric module ejector claws 6 Claw position on chassis

-7. Verify that the module is operating normally (Table 4).
+7. Verify that the module is operates normally (Table 4).

-8. Use the show environment cooling command to further verify normal operation.
+8. Use the show environment cooling command to verify normal operation further.

 Fan Module (within Fabric Module)

-The fabric and fan modules are hot-swappable.
-They are accessible from the rear of the switch (Rear Panel).
-You must take into account that the module you are inserting is compatible with the switch and the module that you are replacing.
-Perform the following steps to remove and replace a fan module which is part of the fabric module.
+The fabric and fan modules are hot-swappable and accessible from the switch's rear panel (Rear Panel).
+You must ensure that the module you insert is compatible with the switch and the module you are replacing.
+Perform the following steps to remove and replace a fan module that is part of the fabric module.

 1. Remove the fabric module with the fan to be replaced (Removing Fabric Module).